JamesJJ/ruby-duration-human/README.md

 349200.duration (concise: true) ==> "4d 1h"
 ```

-The thresholds for chnaging between seconds, minutes, hours and days is "2".
+The thresholds for changing between seconds, minutes, hours and days is "2".
 For example, 80 is less than 2 minutes, so it is "80 seconds".
 200 is more than 2 minutes, so it is "3 minutes and 20 seconds" instead of "200 seconds".